-CVS, or computer vision syndrome, seems to affect just about everyone these days.
-From endless hours in front of a computer screen, to excessive amounts of text messaging on your smart phone, many people experience a range of problems from blurry eyesight to itchy eyes.
+Computer Vision Syndrome or CVS, seems to affect just about everyone these days.
+From endless hours in front of a computer screen, to excessive amounts of text messaging and browsing on your smart phone and tablets, many people experience a range of problems from blurry eyesight to itchy eyes.

 Computer vision syndrome is a name assigned to a variety of problems associated with spending long hours in front of a digital device such as a TV screen or tablet computing device.
 Red eyes, dry eyes, burning eyes and blurry vision are just a few problems associated with this syndrome.
 More serious problems associated with the condition include headaches, fatigue and double vision which can even lead to occasional dizziness.